-This procedure is initiated by speaking with one of the following persons of your choice: Immediate supervisor, program/office director, department chairperson/director, dean/associate dean, designated resource person (list available from the Office of Equity & Diversity or online at http://www.csulb.edu/depts/oed/resources/res-r3-2.htm), Director of Equity & Diversity.
+This procedure is initiated by speaking with one of the following persons of your choice: Immediate supervisor, program/office director, department chairperson/director, dean/associate dean, designated resource person (list available from the Office of Equity and Diversity or online at http://www.csulb.edu/depts/oed/resources/res-r3-2.htm), Director of Equity and Diversity.

-An allegation becomes a formal complaint only when it is filed in writing on an official University discrimination complaint resolution form and is signed, or when the Director of Equity & Diversity files the complaint.
-The form is available from the Office of Equity & Diversity.
+An allegation becomes a formal complaint only when it is filed in writing on an official University discrimination complaint resolution form and is signed, or when the Director of Equity and Diversity files the complaint.
+The form is available from the Office of Equity and Diversity.

-The alleged offender will be notified of the complaint by the Director of Equity & Diversity.
+The alleged offender will be notified of the complaint by the Director of Equity and Diversity.
 The alleged offender is required to respond in writing.

-If agreement is reached, the Director of Equity & Diversity shall provide all concerned parties with a written statement of the resolution.
+If agreement is reached, the Director of Equity and Diversity shall provide all concerned parties with a written statement of the resolution.

-If agreement is not reached, the Director of Equity & Diversity will proceed to evaluate the applicability of University policy prohibiting discrimination, harassment, and retaliation to the alleged behavior.
+If agreement is not reached, the Director of Equity and Diversity will proceed to evaluate the applicability of University policy prohibiting discrimination, harassment, and retaliation to the alleged behavior.

-The Director of Equity & Diversity is authorized to interview anyone deemed necessary to the investigation.
+The Director of Equity and Diversity is authorized to interview anyone deemed necessary to the investigation.
 The investigation will normally be completed within thirty (30) working days.

-Time limits may be extended or waived by the President or upon request of the Director of Equity & Diversity.
+Time limits may be extended or waived by the President or upon request of the Director of Equity and Diversity.

-At the conclusion of the investigation, the Director of Equity & Diversity will submit a report of the complaint, investigation and findings and recommendations to all concerned parties, and the appropriate division executive.
-The division executive will notify the Director of Equity & Diversity of resulting action.
+At the conclusion of the investigation, the Director of Equity and Diversity will submit a report of the complaint, investigation and findings and recommendations to all concerned parties, and the appropriate division executive.
+The division executive will notify the Director of Equity and Diversity of resulting action.